An Inside Look at Sexual Fantasies

 As the authors acknowledge, this was a correlational study, and we have no way of knowing what causes what.
 Also, the authors didn’t measure actual sexual desire, which could also affect the findings.
 Finally, the authors didn’t ask participants to indicate whether or not they told their partners about their fantasies or whether they acted them out.

-To sum up, this fascinating study suggests 4 ways you can apply the findings to your own life by asking yourself these questions:
+To sum up, this fascinating study suggests four potential ways you can apply the findings to your own life by asking yourself some questions:

 1. What is your own attachment style and that of your partner?
 You can ask yourself the very questions that psychologists ask to evaluate attachment style.
 Do you feel safe and secure in your relationships in general?
 How needy do or did you feel when single?
 Can you go without having your partner with you without feeling despondent?
 Alternatively, if you think you might be avoidantly attached, ask yourself if you have difficulty letting your guard down with your partner.
 Do you run away when things get emotionally rocky?